Decentralized Governance of Autonomous AI Agents: Introduction

 To address this concern, our conceptual analysis explores a central question that will dictate how we move forward in the age of artificial intelligence: What is the ethos—the character, guiding principles, or moral nature—of AI agents (Hess and Kjeldsen, 2024), and how does it inform their regulation?
+As Geoffrey Hinton noted, the risk of rogue AI agents represents an existential challenge, requiring a deliberate and unified approach to governance.
 Defining the ethos of AI agents is an attempt to enter the next stage in the journey of artificial intelligence with a more examined outlook on how AI will influence our lives, and how we should guide AI toward upholding societal values and achieving collective goals.
 In this spirit, we introduce the ETHOS (Ethical Technology and Holistic Oversight System) model, a novel framework for regulating AI agents.
 ETHOS is built on foundational concepts from the ongoing literature on AI regulation, ethics, and law, while also seeking to pioneer a multi-dimensional approach to AI governance by leveraging Web3 as the core architecture.
 We balance innovation with ethical accountability by categorizing AI agents into risk tiers and aligning oversight mechanisms proportionally to their societal impact.
 The ETHOS model establishes a robust foundation for aligning AI technologies with societal values and ensuring their responsible development and deployment, offering a balanced, forward-looking regulatory strategy for AI agents.